 Iron Cross medal.
 After World War I, Max Bein returned and in the

 1920's and into the 1930's, the production of steam engines continued together with that of trains,

-and thus were being victimized by the Nazi regime, and the Aryanization laws, prompting the handover.
+and thus were being victimized by the Nazi regime, and the Aryanization laws, which would not allow formal business arrangements

 The Doll name was retained and used by Fleischmann until the post-war period (1949).

-Max Bein and his family managed to escape Germany and the horrors of the Holocaust, winding up in the
+Max Bein, along with his wife Erna and daughters Elspeth and Inge managed to escape Germany and the horrors of the Holocaust, winding up in the